A Structural Criterion for the Applicability of Algebraic Phase Theory: Forced Phase-Theoretic Structure

 \emph{Rigid and error-invisible substructures.} By definition of the defect filtration,

 consists of those phase elements that commute with the entire phase carrier.
 Elements of $\mathcal P_0$ therefore form rigid cores of the phase structure.

 In any admissible realisation of the phase structure, the action of elements of $\mathcal P_0$ is trivial on admissible observables.
-Consequently, these rigid cores give rise to substructures that are invariant under admissible dynamics and invisible to phase-sensitive errors, yielding protected or error-invisible sectors.
+Consequently, these rigid cores give rise to substructures that are invariant under admissible dynamics and stable under phase-sensitive perturbations within the present framework, yielding protected or error-invisible sectors.

 \emph{Rigidity islands.} Let $(\mathcal P,\circ)$ be a phase structure satisfying the Structural Applicability Criterion, and let $Q\subseteq \mathcal P$ be a maximal subphase with the property that defect propagation initiated within $Q$ remains contained in $Q$.
 Equivalently, for all $p,q\in Q$, all iterated defects generated by $p$ and $q$ lie in $Q$ and have bounded defect degree.